+With many popular bikeable destinations located along the San Joaquins route, bicycle storage is promoted as an important amenity.
 Bi-level coaches have bicycle storage units that hold three bicycles on the lower level of the car.
 In addition, 14 first generation California Cab Cars (8300-series) have undergone a retrofit to hold 13 bicycles as opposed to 7 bicycles.
 The five Surfliner Cab Cars (6000-series) have storage space for up to 13 bicycles in the lower baggage area.
-Comet Car coaches have no bicycle storage.
-For the Comet Car trainsets, there are 4 bicycle storage units in the "Cabbage" car which also is used for baggage.
-It is important to note that on the Comet Car trainsets, bicycles are only accommodated at staffed stations.
 The Siemens Venture cars hold 3 bicycles per train car in a convertible luggage storage rack.